jacekll/x-challenge/README.md

 ======

 # Installation

+Be ready to provide configuration parameters, like SMSApi credentials.

-run `composer install` shell command in project main directory.
+Run `composer install` shell command in project main directory.

 # Usage

 Run `bin/console app:benchmark <main URL> <other URL1> <other URL2> <other URL3>...`
 in project main directory.

+# Testing

+Run `phpunit` in project's main directory to run unit tests.

 # Configuration